Towards Grand Unification: The Unified Lagrangian

 \section{The Unified Lagrangian}

-Although, the Ginzburg-Landau theory \cite{Land} was a phenomenological model used to describe superconductivity it has a far reaching influence in understanding some fundamental microscopic phenomena.
+Although, the Ginzburg-Landau theory \cite{Land} was a phenomenological model used to describe superconductivity it has a far-reaching influence in understanding some fundamental microphysical phenomena.
 We commence by considering the Landau-Ginzburg Lagrangian that is given by

 It has been discussed in detail that the Lagrangian (\ref{A}) via a phase transition leads to the Compton scale of other interactions, starting from the Planck scale which describes gravitation.\\ Let us now write a grand unified Lagrangian given by